mvc14/mvc14/README.md

 I am Mohnish, senior at University of Minnesota majoring in Computer Science.

+Classes I am taking: CSCI 5708 (Database Management Systems & Architecture) + CSCI 5302 (Numerical Algorithm Analysis)

-I am currently working on:
+### Things I will be working on:
-- KV Cache Optimization using CUDA (Parallel Computing Final Project)
-- Triangle Counting Problem Optimization using CUDA (just for fun)
-- Theortical Machine Learning
-- Some Leetcode (particularly DP, Matrix, & Graphs)

-**I am particularly interested in High Performance Computing and Infrastructure work.**
+* Reading papers on Inference & learning more about KV Caching (& quantizations)
+* Potential research at a Distributed Systems Lab (I have applied!)
+* Solving hard problems at CF & LC

+### Things I worked on last semester:
+* Learned CUDA & MPI; Rewrote Cannon's Algorithm (Naive + Blocked + Pipelined) using MPI and showcased speedups
+* Worked on KV Cache Compression for my CSCI 5541 Final Project
+* Worked on ML Libraries (part of CSCI 5521)
+* Competed in ICPC Regionals

-### My previous work experiences:
+### My Previous Work Experiences:
 * Summer Intern at AWS RDS Zero ETL
 * Research Assistant & Back end engineer at Grouplens Research
 * Secretary of UMN Competitive Programming Club (ICPC 23, 24, 25 & MIPS 24)
-* (current) TA for Algorithms at UMN.
+* (Current) TA for Computational Linear Algebra & Prev TA for Algorithms at UMN.

 Feel free to reach out to me at sonsa021 [at] umn [dot] edu for work/project queries :)